st01c/st01c.github.io/_README.md

 **Footer settings**

-`footer_tagline` – sets the text that dispays in the footer.
+`footer_tagline` – sets the text that displays in the footer.

 **Grid settings**